-According to Chia’s official documentation, plotting in Linux systems also gives you a performance improvement over Windows, which can be up to 10%.
+According to Chia’s official documentation, plotting in Linux systems also improves performance over Windows, which can be up to 10%.

 We believe this is due to the faster read-write operations of the ext4/XFS filesystem over the NTFS file system you are locked to on Windows.

 Keep in mind that this is only applicable to your temp drives.
-For drives that store plots, you can continue with your current filesystem without impacting performance.
+You can continue with your current filesystem for drives that store plots without impacting performance.

 While for a small farmer with just a few TB of storage, this might be a difference of just a day.
 For massive operations ranging from the hundreds of TBs to PBs, the 10% improvement net significant returns considering the current rate of high block rewards.

-Apart from the key advantages described above, you get some more benefits with going with Linux:
+Apart from the key advantages described above, you get some more benefits by going with Linux:

 - Ability to suspend plotting.
-Keep in mind that if you restart your computer or kill the plotting process, the plot will fail, and you will need to start over.
+Remember that if you restart your computer or kill the plotting process, the plot will fail, and you will need to start over.